-Regina Marchi is an Associate Professor in the Department of Journalism and Media Studies at Rutgers University.
-She is also the Media Studies Area Coordinator for the Ph.D. program at SC&I, and an affiliated professor with the Rutgers Department of Latino and Caribbean Studies; the Rutgers Center for Race and Ethnicity, and the Rutgers Center for Media Studies.
+Regina Marchi is an Associate Professor in the Department of Journalism and Media Studies at SC&I. She is also an affiliated professor with the Rutgers Department of Latino and Caribbean Studies; the Rutgers Center for Race and Ethnicity, and the Rutgers Center for Media Studies.

 Prior to life in academia, Regina Marchi worked as a journalist in the US and Central America.
 In Central America, she spent time with Mayan communities in Guatemala as well as with Guaymi, Emberá and Kuna Indigenous communities in Panama.
-She later spent several years as a community organizer and program administrator in the areas of health and urban environmental justice.
+She later spent several years working in Boston as a community organizer and program administrator in the areas of public health and urban environmental justice.
 During this time, she volunteered in local initiatives that used arts and culture to improve community health, youth development and cross-cultural understanding.

 Dr. Marchi teaches courses in the following areas: